 Breast-conserving surgery plus radiation and tamoxifen was found to result in significantly lower progression to invasive breast cancer in the treated breast.
 Compared to treatment with breast-conserving surgery plus raditation plus tamoxifen, women who underwent breast-conserving surgery alone had 2.6 times the rate of invasive relapse, those who underwent breast-conserving surgery plus tamoxifen had 2.5 times the rate, and those who underwent breast-conserving surgery plus radiation treatment had 1.6 times the rate.

-Please see our article on what happens after treatment for DCIS for more information.
+Please see our article on DCIS prognosis for more information.